BabylonJS/Extensions/TowerOfBabel/README.md

 ###Camera Options###

 ###Light / Shadow Generating###
 Blender has different names for the lights than BabylonJS.
 Actually, Blender calls them lamps, not Lights.
-Here is how they coorelate:
+Here is how they correlate:

 |Blender | BabylonJS | Shadow Capable
 | --- | --- | ---